surniaulula/wpsso/readme.txt

 = 13.4.0-dev.5 =

-(2022/09/25) Added a new "Product Age Group" option in the Document SSO metabox.
-Added a new SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Product tab.
+(2022/09/25) Added new options in the Document SSO metabox and SSO &gt; Advanced Settings page.

 = 13.3.2 =